madsobitsoe/Systemudvikling2021-cookbook/exercises/week5/index.md

 }
 ```

-The Employee class also contains references to the Clinic class (we used it - in a quick and dirty solution - in order to check available holidays for an employee in a clinic) - and why not keep it here, so let us also add the Clinic class.
-(Alternatively you must remove all references):
+The **Employee** class also contains references to the **Clinic** class (we used it - in a quick and dirty solution - in order to check available holidays for an employee in a clinic) - and why not keep it here, so let us also add the **Clinic** class.
+(Alternatively you must remove all references for the code to work):

 ```java
 package sample;